f6o/f6o.github.io/apue.md

 * My notes on the book, Advanced Programming in the UNIX® Environment, Third Edition
 * [Table of Contents](http://apuebook.com/toc3e.html)

-## Chapter 2 UNIX standardization and Imprementations
+## Chapter 2 UNIX Standardization and Imprementations

 * Read